Religion in Luxembourg: Protestantism

 Protestantism was outlawed in Luxembourg until 1768.
 By 1815, Luxembourg had small populations of Lutherans, Calvinists, and Waldensians.
 In 1885, there were 1,100 recorded Protestants out of 213,000 inhabitants of Luxembourg, that is 0.516%.
 By 1914, there were more than 6,000, or approximately 2.3%.
 Today it's 3%.

 Protestantism is a minority religion in Luxembourg.
 They are divided across several Protestant churches and creeds, including Lutheranism, Calvinism, Anglicanism, and diverse Evangelical Protestant churches.
 The largest Protestant churches in the Grand Duchy are the Protestant Church of Luxembourg (PKL), Protestant Reformed Church of Luxembourg (PRKL), Protestant Church in Germany, Church of England, and Protestant Church in the Netherlands.
 The state has supported the PKL since 1894 and the PRKL since 1982.

+Other Abrahamic religions

 Islam

 In Luxembourg there are about 18,000 to 20,000 Muslims (est. 2022).
 In addition, hundreds of Muslims come to work in Luxembourg every workday.

 There are six mosques in Luxembourg as well as one multi-use room for Muslims, none of which have minarets.
 Many Luxembourgish Muslims pray in mosques in France, Belgium or Germany.
 Most Muslims have origins in the Balkans (Bosniaks and Albanians approximately 60%), while Arab and other Muslim countries represent about 20%.
 Sub-Saharan African Muslims account for about 5%, and 15% are other Europeans.